digital-preservation/PRONOM_Research/Submissions/Adobe Flash-Animate/README.md

 - http://fileformats.archiveteam.org/wiki/FLA
 - https://www.loc.gov/preservation/digital/formats/fdd/fdd000132.shtml

 Authoring format for the popular Flash web animation software.
 Related to the SWF file format.
-FLA forwat orignally OLE container until CS4, CS5 onward is in ZIP/XML format.
+FLA format orignally OLE container until CS4, CS5 onward is in ZIP/XML format.
 All Adobe Animate versions were combined into one PUID as very little difference in versions.

 ## *Current Identification Issues*
 Current version of DROID has issues identifying many of the ZIP formats past CS5 as the ZIP structure has some Central directory inconsistencies.